Error messages

 Return the collection on some bars

-If a script needs the collection itself in the main context, but not for every bar, use conditional expressions to return only the necessary collections to the main context, returning na otherwise.
-The logic in the main context can then address the na gaps in the series and perform its desired actions on the reduced collections.
+If a script needs to retrieve a collection in the main context, but not on every bar, use conditional structures or expressions that return collection references only the necessary bars, and na on other bars.
+The logic in the main context can then handle the na gaps in the series and perform necessary actions on the reduced collections.

-For example, if we want to calculate the average BOP across each month instead of using a user-input length, we can return the array from the requested context only when there is a change to a new month, returning na otherwise.
-We then maintain the previous month’s values in the main context to keep a valid array for all intra-month bars:
+For example, if we want to calculate the average BOP for each month instead of using a user-input length, we can return the array reference from the requested context only when there is a change to a new month; na otherwise.
+We can then maintain the previous month’s values in the main context to keep a valid array for all intra-month bars:

 image